Yomguithereal/afscrap/README.md

 ##Workflow
 Afscraper workflow is divided into two/three steps:

-###Fetch the threads links from a particular forum
+###1.
+Fetch the threads links from a particular forum

 The first step is to determine a forum to scrap and get the url of its summary.
 Hence, you can start checking the forum and get back urls corresponding to threads.